 - Development of brand image.
 Brand image is when people associate a brand with a particular product.
 For instance, when you think about toothpaste, Blend-a-med and Colgate come to your mind, when you think about tires, it’s Pirelli and Bridgestone when you think about soccer — it’s Manchester United and Real Madrid.
 This promotion objective tends to create or restore the brand image and makes products more recognizable amongst others in the market.

 - Informing customers.
 Marketing promotion is vital for telling people about changes in products or brand’s policies.
 It also helps to describe the features and details of the products.

-How to do promotional marketing?
+How to do Promotional Marketing

 - Set your budget.
-Set your expectations for promotion marketing budget according to your resources and find out the cost for each channel you are going to use during the promotion.
+Set your expectations for your promotion marketing budget according to your resources and find out the cost for each channel you are going to use during the promotion.